Real Estate Investment Banking

 Transaction-specific case studies available under NDA.

-SREA maintains strategic partnerships with established financial institution service providers — encompassing 40+ active credit union client relationships nationally — and executes transactions through a leading national investment brokerage platform with 80+ offices and 1,700+ professionals.
+SREA maintains strategic partnerships with established financial institution service providers — encompassing 40+ active credit union client relationships nationally — and executes transactions through a leading national investment brokerage platform with 80+ offices and 1,800+ investment sales professionals sourcing buyers across institutional NNN, 1031 exchange, and private capital channels daily.

 Data & Analytics